Dwindling Tradition: Assamese Jewellery in Barpeta

 Characteristics of Assamese Jewellery in Barpeta

 Some of the popular traditional Assamese Jewellery in Barpeta or Asomiya Gohona are earrings such as Lokaparo, Keru, Thuriya, Jangphai, Long Keru, Sona or Makori.
 A variety of necklaces like Golpata, Satsori, Joon biri, Bena, Gejera, Dhol biri, Doog doogi, Biri Moni, Mukuta Moni, Poalmoni, Silikha Moni, and Magardana, as well as an assortment of rings such as Senpata, Horinsakua, Jethinejia, Bakharpata, and more, are part of this diverse collection of Barpetia jewellery.
-The main feature that separates the Barpetia jewellery is the gold-plating or filigree n silver ornaments.
+The main feature that separates the Barpetia jewellery is the gold-plating or filigree and silver ornaments.
 The most famous ornament made by the artisans of Barpeta is Keru.

 Reasons for its decline